usize/usize/README.md

 I started a small company doing large scale civic data collection, and helped non-profits.

-Now I work at Red Hat in [Emerging Technologies](https://next.redhat.com/) helping to define the next generation of AI infrastructure.
+Now I work in [Emerging Technologies](https://next.redhat.com/), helping define the next generation of AI infrastructure.
 It's a lot of fun.

 I hope we can all be lucky enough to spend our time doing the things we enjoy.